jonathanbgn/jonathanbgn.github.io/_posts/2020-09-29-chatbot-universal-sentence-encoder.md

 ![Taipei](/assets/images/taipei.jpg)

 Currently living in Taiwan, I recently joined the [Taiwan Bot 🤖](https://github.com/taiwangoldcard/taiwan-bot) project along with [Shawn](https://www.linkedin.com/in/shawn-lim-0a307550) and [Eric](https://twitter.com/eric_khun).
-The idea is to build a go-to assistant to help foreigners answer their questions about moving to, working, and living in Taiwan (pro-tip: ask the bot for where to find cheese or chocolate).
+The idea is to build a go-to assistant to help foreigners answer their questions about moving to, working, and living in Taiwan (pro-tip: ask the bot where to find cheese or chocolate).

 Building a functional and useful chatbot is a non-trivial project.
 Fortunately, there has been impressive progress in the fields of machine learning and **natural language processing (NLP)** in the past few years.
 Moreover, the democratization and open-source sharing of cutting-edge deep learning models from research work at large tech companies like Google or Facebook is making it possible for anyone to implement the latest state-of-the-art solutions.